wasmCloud/wasmcloud.com/docs/cli/get.md

 ### `claims`

 This subcommand queries the lattice for its claims cache.
-It retrieves the issuer, subject, associated capabilities, version and revision for all the claims.
+It retrieves the issuer, subject, version and revision for all the claims.

 #### Usage